Skip to main content

 Frequency

-Daily for 10-day cycles
+Daily during 10-day cycles

 Cycle

-Three cycles over 3 months (photoprotection study)
+Repeated cycles over roughly 3 months in study protocols

 Side Effects & Safety